Dental insurance frequently asked questions

 What is the difference between in-network and out-of-network care?

 Cost.
 In-network dentists agree to accept a lower negotiated rate on services, meaning you pay less before your insurance carrier even gets involved.
+Non-network dentists can bill a patient for any remaining amount up to the billed charge.

 Finally, when you stay in-network, you usually do not have to submit claims yourself.
 The dental office will handle the paperwork, saving you the cost of your time.